ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-12-the-future-of-data-systems.md

 #### Multi-Partition Data Processing

 Treating queries as streams allows distributed joins and computations across partitions:

 - Examples include computing the reach of a URL on Twitter or assessing fraud risk by joining multiple reputation databases.
 - These patterns resemble internal query execution graphs in **MPP databases**, though stream processors can generalize the idea for **large-scale, real-time systems**.

+## Aiming for Correctness

+- Stateless vs. Stateful Systems:
+  - **Stateless services** can easily recover from faults—restart and move on.
+  - **Stateful systems**, by contrast, retain data permanently, so errors can have lasting consequences, requiring much greater care in design.
+- Limits of Traditional Transactions:
+  - For decades, **ACID transactions** (atomicity, isolation, durability) have been the foundation of correctness.
+  - However, they are **weaker than they appear**—especially under weak isolation levels or distributed setups.
+  - Systems may appear correct under low concurrency but fail subtly under faults or high load.
+  - Tools like **Jepsen tests** have revealed large gaps between claimed and actual database guarantees.
+  - Misconfigured applications often misuse transaction features, leading to silent data corruption.

+#### The Need for End-to-End Correctness

+- Even if databases are safe, **application logic can still cause corruption**— f or example, buggy code deleting or overwriting data.
+- **Immutable or append-only data models** make recovery easier, as they avoid destroying good data.
+- Still, immutability alone cannot prevent **duplicate or inconsistent operations**.

+#### Exactly-Once Execution & Idempotence

+- “Exactly-once” semantics aim for operations that behave as if executed only once, even after retries or faults.
+- **Retrying operations** (e.g., billing, counter increments) can cause corruption if the operation is not idempotent.
+- The fix is to make operations **idempotent**—safe to repeat without side effects.
+- This often requires tracking **unique operation IDs** or metadata to detect duplicates and enforce correctness.

+#### Duplicate Suppression Across Boundaries

+- TCP can suppress duplicate packets within a connection—but not across reconnects or between client and server.
+- Example: if a banking app retries a transaction after a network timeout, the operation could be **executed twice**.
+- **Two-phase commit (2PC)** helps decouple transactions from TCP connections but still doesn’t prevent end-user retries (e.g., repeated form submissions).

+#### Operation Identifiers as End-to-End Safeguards

+- The robust solution is **application-level deduplication**:
+  - Each operation (e.g., money transfer) carries a **unique identifier (UUID)**.
+  - The database enforces a **uniqueness constraint** on these IDs.
+  - Duplicate retries automatically fail due to constraint violations, preventing double execution.
+- This also forms the basis for **event sourcing**, where each event is logged once and downstream consumers derive state from it.

+#### The End-to-End Argument

+- Introduced by *Saltzer, Reed, and Clark* (1984):
+  _Some correctness properties can only be implemented fully with cooperation from the application endpoints—not by lower layers alone._
+- TCP, checksums, or even database transactions provide **partial reliability**, but cannot ensure full end-to-end correctness.
+- Examples:
+  - Checksums detect network corruption but not disk or software corruption.
+  - WiFi or TLS encryption secures transmission, but not the server itself.
+  - Only **end-to-end encryption and validation** ensure full integrity.

+#### Applying End-to-End Thinking to Data Systems

+- Strong transactional guarantees don’t eliminate the need for **application-level safeguards**.
+- True fault tolerance requires **end-to-end reasoning** across all layers—user, app, and data.
+- Unfortunately, implementing this correctly at the application level is **complex and error-prone**.
+- **Transactions simplify many issues** (collapsing failures to commit/abort outcomes), but they don’t scale easily across distributed or heterogeneous systems.
+- Refusing distributed transactions for performance reasons often forces developers to reimplement partial, buggy equivalents.
+- 👉  The author argues for **new fault-tolerance abstractions** that:
+  - Provide **application-specific end-to-end correctness** (like deduplication or idempotence).
+  - Are **easier to reason about** than current models.
+  - Maintain **high performance and scalability** in distributed systems.